nofiupelumi/Sharepoint-site-for-IT-Department/README.md

 ## Contact

-For any questions or issues regarding the IT Department SharePoint site, please contact the IT support team at [it-support@RCS.com](mailto:it-support@RCS.com).
+For any questions or issues regarding the IT Department SharePoint site, don't hesitate to get in touch with the IT support team at [it-support@IT.com].